Hasodikis/T480S-Hackintosh/README.md

 4. During the formation of this EFI I lost access to some battery settings in the settings app (the panel that lets you put hard disks to sleep etc).
 I dont know how to bring it back and I would appriciate any help.
 5. Use VoltageShift to create a launch service for undervolitng.
 It helps a lot with power consumption and heat.
 6. Use ThinkPad Assistant for all the f-keys to work properly.
 7. I think my OC/ACPI folder is a mess.
 I copied it from other succesfull installations.
 It creates some minor ACPI errors at boot.
 It needs to be cleaned up.
+8. The ACPI Errors are detailed here: https://www.tonymacx86.com/threads/partially-solved-thinkpad-t480s-macos13-5-1-oc-0-9-4-2-acpi-errors.326911/.
+It seems that I have corrected the _OINI error (SSDT-INIT) by ammending the SSDT-INIT.aml, but the _TTS error (SSDT-LED and SSDT-SLEEP) goes away only when I disable SSDT-SLEEP in config.plist.
+Up to now I don' t see any differences in the way the T480S works.
+Further testing is necessary and then I will merge the differences in a new release.

 ## Screenshot